awslabs/multi-az-workshop/content/lab-4/index.en.md

 ![zonal-shift-selection](/static/zonal-shift-selection.png)

 For "Set zonal shift expiration", choose an expiration for the zonal shift.
-A zonal shift can be set to expire initially for 1 minute or up to three days (72 hours).
+A zonal shift can be set to expire initially for 1 minute or up to three days (72 hours), for this lab choose 6 hours.
 Then, enter a comment.
-You can update the zonal shift later to edit the comment, if you like.
 Finally, select the check box to acknowledge that starting a zonal shift will reduce available capacity for your application by shifting traffic away from the selected Availability Zone.
 Choose *`Start`*.

 ![zonal-shift-start](/static/zonal-shift-start.png)